ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 # Biochemistry
 The purpose of this folder is to version control updates, changes, and corrections to the current Biochemistry object for ModelSEED, PlantSEED, and Probabilistic Annotation.
 May there be one version to rule them all.

 A Biochemistry object is defined by its compounds, reactions, and compartments.
 The following files contain the data needed to build a Biochemistry object.
-Highlighted files are in the current supported format.

-* **compounds.master.tsv**: List of compounds for combined master biochemistry
+* compounds.master.tsv: List of compounds for combined master biochemistry
 * compounds.master.mods: Modifications to apply to combined master biochemistry
-* **compounds.default.tsv**: List of compounds from ModelSEED biochemistry
+* compounds.default.tsv: List of compounds from ModelSEED biochemistry
-* **compounds.plantdefault.tsv**: List of compounds from PlantSEED
-* compounds.plantdefault_obs.tsv: List of compounds from PlantSEED biochemistry (includes obsolete IDs)
+* compounds.plantdefault.tsv: List of compounds from PlantSEED
-* compounds.tsv: First attempt at merged compounds file, currently empty

-* **reactions.master.tsv**: List of reactions for combined master biochemistry
+* reactions.master.tsv: List of reactions for combined master biochemistry
 * reactions.master.mods: Modifications to apply to combined master biochemistry
-* **reactions.default.tsv**: List of reactions from ModelSEED biochemistry
-* reactions.default.cf.tsv: List of reactions from ModelSEED biochemistry in compartment-free notation
+* reactions.default.tsv: List of reactions from ModelSEED biochemistry
-* **reactions.plantdefault.tsv**: List of reactions from PlantSEED biochemistry
-* reactions.plantdefault.cf.tsv: List of reactions from PlantSEED biochemistry in compartment-free notation
-* reactions.plantdefault_obs.tsv: List of reactions from PlantSEED biochemistry (includes obsolete IDs)
+* reactions.plantdefault.tsv: List of reactions from PlantSEED biochemistry

-* reactions.plantdefault_obs.cf.tsv: List of reactions from PlantSEED biochemistry in compartment-free notation (includes obsolete IDs)
+* compartments.master.tsv: List of compartments for combined master biochemistry
-* reactions.tsv: First attempt at merged reactions file, currently empty

 * compartments.default.tsv: List of compartments from ModelSEED biochemistry
 * compartments.plantdefault.tsv: Set of compartments from PlantSEED biochemistry
-* compartments.plantdefault_obs.tsv: List of compartments from PlantSEED biochemistry (includes obsolete IDs and is not used)

 See the scripts folder for commands to compile the tables into typed objects.